ArrowrIcon Home icon

 The Royal Institution Christmas lectures take place, as their name implies, close to Christmas at London's Royal Institution.
 They are annual events at which a renowned scientist runs a series of lectures with inspirational demonstrations.
 These days they are televised and have been for most of my adult life.

-The whole class went in their O Level year, and, being in London, there was no significant cost.
+The whole class went as the lectures were deemed suitable for all ages, irrespective of specialism, and, being in London, there was no significant cost.
 I can't remember what the lectures were on, but I do remember the awe I felt in the Royal Institution's curved and raked lecture theatre.
 I have since been there many times.

 Visit to Mill Hill Observatory

-Copthall, being in Mill Hill, was close to Mill Hill Observatory.
+Copthall School, being in Mill Hill, was close to Mill Hill Observatory.
 A small group of science sixth formers went there on a visit, me included.
 It was a clear night and possibly there were far fewer street lights then.
-The sky was black, and looking though a telescope at the moon was something I shall never forget because I had never seen anything like it.
-In the ordinary way, the moon looked - and still does look - to me like a flat disc, even though of course I well know that it is a globe.
+The sky was black, and looking though a telescope at the moon was something I shall never forget because I had never seen anything like it, there being no television at home.
+In the ordinary way, the moon looked to me like a flat disc, even though of course I well know that it is a globe.
 Somehow though, through that telescope, it did seem like a real globe and it was difficult for me to accept how it was possible for it to hang there, motionless and bright in the blackness, without falling to the ground - this even though I well knew the science involved.

-If you were at Copthall around this time, you will probably like the pages on life in the 1940s and 50s - see the top menu on the home page.
+If you were at Copthall around this time, you will probably like the pages on life in the 1940s and 50s - see the above ALL TOPICS link.
 Information and photos are always welcome.

 Text and images are copyright